terra-money/docs/docs/validator/faq.md

 ### What is a full node?

 A full node is a program that fully validates transactions and blocks of a blockchain.
-It is distinct from a light node that only processes block headers and a small subset of transactions.
+This is different from a light node which only processes block headers and a small subset of transactions.
 Running a full node requires more resources than a light node but is necessary in order to be a validator.
 In practice, running a full node only implies running a non-compromised and up-to-date version of the software with low network latency and without downtime.

 Of course, it is possible and encouraged for any user to run full nodes even if they do not plan to be validators.